-The Masterclasses will take place during the week before the book fair from 11 – 15 October 2021.
-The Organiser will select Participants together with the party responsible for the contents of the Masterclass (hereinafter referred to as the Host) by means of an application process.
+The Masterclasses will take place during the week before the book fair from 10 – 14 October 2022.
 The Participant data will be made available to the Host by the Organiser upon completion of the Masterclass.
 The Masterclass is free of charge for Participants.

-Anyone who is interested in a Masterclass may apply to participate up until 3 October 2021 via MyBookFair.
+Anyone who is interested in a Masterclass may register via Zoom for the desired Masterclass.

 The first name, last name, e-mail address, professional activity, and company details of the selected Participants of a Masterclass will be transmitted to the Masterclass Host in order to enable direct correspondence afterwards.
 This means that the Organiser and the Host may contact Participants afterwards regarding the Masterclass topic and to evaluate the event.
 The Organiser may provide Participants with a link to the recording of the Masterclass after the event and also contact them via e-mail.